k3jph/k3jph.github.io/coat-of-arms.md

 renditions, showcasing the universal language of heraldry that transcends individual variations in artistic expression.

-I have developed two versions of my coat of arms, utilizing digital techniques to craft the heraldic elements.
-Displayed side by side, the version on the left adheres to the traditional English style, while the one on the right follows the medieval convention.
-I have used the medieval style in most cases due to its more compact and streamlined design, which offers greater versatility for various applications.

-{% include figure.html placement="left" width="6"
-image="armory/jhoward-coa-english.svg"
-cap="Coat of Arms in the English style by me" alt="Coat of Arms in the English style by me" %}

-{% include figure.html placement="left" width="6"
-image="armory/jhoward-coa-medieval.svg"
-cap="Coat of Arms in the medieval style by me" alt="Coat of Arms in the medieval style by me" %}

 ### Additional Emblazonments

 In this section, we showcase various artistic interpretations of my coat of